pymisc/knowledge-screen/README.md

 ## Wrong monitor selected

-Start the application from a terminal and inspect the detected monitor list.

-You can force a monitor with:
+Inspect the monitor information printed at startup.
+To force a monitor:

 ``` ini
 monitor_mode = index